laurianerzb/habit-tracker/README.md

 - [Author](#author)

 ## Description
-This program to use the Pixela API to create a user, a graph, and manage pixel points.
+This program use the Pixela API to create a user, a graph, and manage pixel points.
 Pixela is a platform that allows you to create custom graphs and track various data over time.